ngocpn1/MIST4610GroupProject2/README.md

 Overall, the trend is that newer cars are involved in crashes less, and tend to sustain less damages as well.
 While this may be due to the fact these cars have been on the road less, some of the variability may be explained by increased safety regulations and quality standards implemented throughout time.

 # Tableau Packaged Workbook
-The tableau workbook which includes the group work and my personal Honors Option Work is included within this GitHub Repository.
+The tableau workbook which includes the group work and my personal Honors Option Work is included within the ELC Dropbox.